Staff Profile

 Sarah Drummond

-Hello, I'm Sarah Drummond, a journalist by qualification and career; and a staff lecturer at Newcastle University.
+Hello, I'm Sarah Drummond, a journalist by qualification and career, and a former co-head of the Media, Culture and Heritage section in SACS.

-I have been teaching journalism with multi-media practice to undergraduates and post-graduates since summer 2018, and I am the admissions tutor for our BA Honours degree in Journalism, Media and Culture.
+I have been teaching journalism with multi-media practice to undergraduates and post-graduates since 2018, and was admissions tutor for our BA Honours degree in Journalism, Media and Culture until 2024.

-In my journalism career I trained, qualified and worked in regional newspapers, then joined the BBC as a broadcast journalist.
-I worked in regional news for radio, TV, and online; and I worked in strategy, audience outreach and training; a 23-year BBC career.
+In my journalism career I trained, qualified, and worked in regional newspapers, then joined the BBC as a broadcast journalist.
+I was an editorial leader in regional news for radio, TV, and online; and a manager in strategy, audience outreach and training; a 23-year BBC career.

 I am a former managing editor of BBC Radio Newcastle and of BBC Radio York.
 At both stations our award-winning teams were recognised by the broadcast industry for their excellence in original journalism, community reporting, and live broadcasting.
 I co-ran the digital hub of the BBC Local TV pilot in Birmingham, and was a senior broadcast journalist in TV at BBC Midlands Today.
 I introduced mobile journalism through smartphone and tablet newsgathering to BBC English Regions in 2012.

-In the digital era I believe it is important to empower students to grow their skills in direct interviewing, so that future generations of journalists retain and develop the art and purpose of journalistic interrogation of people's intentions and motives.
+I believe it is important to empower students to grow their skills in direct interviewing, so that future generations of journalists retain and develop the art and purpose of journalistic interrogation of people's intentions and motives.
+My other scholarly interests are in the dynamics of misinformation, political spin and the phenomenon of post-truth.

-Representation and portrayal of people in power and authority - in and via journalism - are important, and our university is proud to be a BBC50:50 Equality Project partner.
+Representation and portrayal of people in power and authority - in and via journalism - are important, and our university is proud to have worked with the BBC50:50 Equality Project.

 My first degree is in the History of Art and Architecture (BA Hons), at the University of East Anglia.
 My journalism qualification is with the NCTJ.
 In June 2022 I became a Fellow (FHEA) of Advance HE.

-I am vice-chair of Skimstone Arts in Newcastle, a former trustee of York Museums and Gallery Trust, and a former regional director of the Royal Institute of British Architects in North East England and Yorkshire.
+I am a former trustee of York Museums and Gallery Trust, and of Skimstone Arts; and a former regional director of the Royal Institute of British Architects in North East England and Yorkshire.

 Subject areas and practice: